 There's HEAPS you can do in the area for $0!

 Have a picnic in the park, head to a beach for a full day, go for walks along the dozens of rainforest boardwalks, head to the pool on the major boardwalk in Cairns City for a free swim + no crocodiles, visit the waterfalls surrounding the area, wander the markets window shopping, do yoga anywhere from a free video on youtube....
-Cairns on a budget is easy!
+There's an endless amount of things to do in Cairns on a budget!

 Check out my Ultimate Guide To Cairns for more great ideas!